dottedmag/dottedmag.net/cv.md

 I bring readiness to work directly with customers, without shielding by the intermediares.

-I bring my experience of managing of small teams, experience of managing distributed teams and working in them.
+I bring my experience of managing small teams, experience of managing distributed teams and working in them.

 I bring adherence (but not the blind kind) to Agile and Lean Startup ideas.